Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

-As you take out all this pent up anger and frustration on your partner, family and friends.
+As you take out all your pent up anger and frustration on your partner, family, and friends.

 And this becomes so common that they end up walking on eggshells around you knowing that even the slightest thing can end with you snapping at them.

-So now your anger has not just ruined your workday, it has also created a toxic atmosphere at home too.
+So now your anger hasn't just ruined your workday, it's also created a toxic atmosphere at home too.